crowdlingo/course/src/speaking/memorising.md

 ## Vocabulary

 <vocab-list>
-- emotional
-  - determined or actuated by emotion rather than reason
-- birthday
-  - an anniversary of the day on which a person was born (or the celebration of it)
 - remember
   - recall knowledge from memory
+- forgotten
+  - not noticed inadvertently
-- celebrate
+- physical
-  - behave as expected during of holidays or rites
+  - involving the body as distinguished from the mind or spirit
 - forgetful
   - (of memory) deficient in retentiveness or range
+- Fortunately
+  - by good fortune
-- physical
+- birthday
-  - involving the body as distinguished from the mind or spirit
+  - an anniversary of the day on which a person was born (or the celebration of it)
-- forgotten
+- fashioned
+  - planned and made or fashioned artistically
-  - not noticed inadvertently
+- traditional
+  - consisting of or derived from tradition

 <!-- blank -->